Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Numerical experiments

-\paragraph{Motivation.} In the real world, human activity can be seen as solving a large number of loosely related problems.
+In the real world, human activity can be seen as solving a large number of loosely related problems.
+At an abstract level, one could see this lifelong learning process as solving problems not in a sequential, but an interleaved fashion instead.
 These problems are not solved sequentially, as one may temporarily engage with a problem and only continue engaging with it or receive feedback from its earlier actions significantly later.
-At an abstract level, one could see this lifelong learning process as solving problems not in a sequential, but an interleaved fashion instead.
-The structure of this interleaving also will typically vary over time.
+The structure of this interleaving will also typically vary over time.

 Despite this very complex structure and receiving high variance rewards from the future, humans are able to quickly make sense of these varying episodes and correctly credit their actions.
-This learning paradigm is quite different from what is usually considered in reinforcement learning.
-Indeed, focus is mostly put on agents trained on a single task, with an outcome dominated by the agent's actions, where long term credit assignment is not required and where every episode will be structurally the same.
-To the end of understanding the effects of this interleaving on lifelong learning, we introduce a new class of environments capturing the structural properties mentioned above.
-In contrast to most work on multi-task learning, we do not assume a clear delineation between subtasks \textemdash each agent will encounter multiple tasks in a single episode, and it is the agent's responsibility to implicitly detect boundaries between them.
+This paradigm is quite different from the environments that are typically investigated by the reinforcement learning community.
+Indeed, focus is mostly put on agents trained on a single task, with an outcome mostly caused by the agent's actions, where long term credit assignment is not required and where every episode will be structurally the same.

-\paragraph{Task Description.} As described in Fig.~\ref{fig.interleaving}, this task consists of interleaved pairs of query-answer rooms with different visual contexts that represents different tasks.
-Each task has an associated mapping of `good’ (resp. `bad’) colors yielding to high (resp. zero) reward.
-Each episode is composed of \textit{randomly sampled tasks} and color pairs within those tasks.
-The ordering and the composition of each episode is random across tasks and color pairs.
-A visual example of what an episode looks like can be seen in Fig.~\ref{fig.interleaving}.